 President of (AVSAB) American Veterinary Society of Animal Behavior

 These will be updated very soon so that the statements are in line with their mission and are disassociated from the shock collar promoting company, Pet Safe.
-Now our community can use these statements without reservations and conflicts of interest.
+Now our community can use these position statements without reservations and conflicts of interest.

-I would like to thank Dr. John Ciribassi and the Board of directors for making this expeditious and much needed correction and disassociation from “Pet Safe.”
+I would like to thank Dr. John Ciribassi and the Board of directors for making this expeditious and much-needed correction and disassociation from “Pet Safe.”

-As part of many boards of directors and as a sponsor (monetarily and otherwise) to many organizations, I understand the nature of relationships and gratitude for others.
-However, I also am not naïve to organizations utilizing funds and support to further their business agendas that are often times not aligned with my own.
-A strong ethical and moral compass is needed to thwart nefarious money and support from organizations not aligned with the ethos of one’s organization, regardless of how large the donation or power.
+As part of many boards and as a sponsor (monetarily and otherwise) to many organizations, I understand the nature of relationships and gratitude for others.
+However, I also am not naïve to organizations utilizing funds and support to further their business agendas that are often not aligned with my own.
+A strong ethical and moral compass are needed to thwart nefarious money and support from organizations not aligned with the ethos of one’s organization, regardless of how large the donation or power.

-I fail to see the necessity of an ongoing relationship with any organization given the poignant conflict, mixed message, nature of hypocrisy and harm this could do to all animals and the organization touting this inclusivity in “teaching” abuse and pseudoscience perpetuates.
+I fail to see the necessity of an ongoing relationship with any organization given the poignant conflict, mixed message, nature of hypocrisy and harm this could do to all animals and the organization touting this inclusivity in “teaching” abuse and pseudoscience perpetuate.
 The affiliation or association with the slightest impropriety is simply unacceptable and sends the wrong message.

-It is imperative to lead by example and to maintain the rock solid foundation and trust that organizations have earned over the years.
-This will allow an organization to continue being relevant and a present day leader in the science of behavior and training, morals and ethics that set the standard for our entire community.
-Compassion and respect are the antithesis of punition, shock collars, choke chains, pinch collars and force.
-It is imperative that we are unified in our mission, voice and message via clear, concise and consistent messages.
-Any waiver of that message could easily be misconstrued and send the wrong message and only serve to bifurcate our community.
+It is imperative to lead by example and to maintain the rock-solid foundation and trust that organizations have earned over the years.
+This will allow an organization to continue being relevant and a present-day leader in the science of behavior and training, morals, and ethics that set the standard for our entire community.

-In gathering the opinions of my fellow force-free veterinarians, behaviorists and trainers in the industry regarding their take on these matters, we are in agreement that the continued support of the inclusivity mantra, punitive equipment and inhumane training is confusing, tainted and associates an organization with punitive and abusive practices.
+Maintaining vigilance on the ethical battle lines is a difficult task as boards change, new staff members, and visions all change.
+In gathering the opinions of my fellow fear-free veterinarians, behaviorists and trainers in the industry regarding their take on these matters, we agree that the continued support of the inclusivity mantra, punitive equipment, and inhumane training is confusing, tainted and associates an organization with punitive and abusive practices.

 How will this hypocrisy and incongruence be rectified?
-We all eagerly await the outcome of this very disheartening and disconcerting quagmire that APDT, AKC, NAPPS and IACP find themselves in.
+We all eagerly await the outcome of this very disheartening and disconcerting quagmire that APDT, AKC, NAPPS, and IACP find themselves in.

-“As long as we oppress other living beings we will create a culture of oppression”
+“As long as we oppress other living beings we will create a culture of oppression.”